rg-3/tenv.rb/README.md

 ## <a id='the-client-local'>The "client" local</a>

 Once twenv.rb starts you'll have access to a `client` local.
-It returns an instance of `Twitter::REST::Client`, from there you can play around with numerous Twitter APIs.
+It returns an instance of `Twitter::REST::Client`.
+From there you can play around with numerous Twitter APIs.
 I recommend checking out the [documentation for the Twitter library](https://www.rubydoc.info/gems/twitter) to see what's possible.